 Aha Macav (Fort Mojave Indian Tribe)

 The Lower Colorado River Basin has a rich and colorful history.
-The Aha Macav (now Federally designated as the Fort Mojave Indian Tribe) have managed the natural resources of their of their desert homeland for perhaps as long as 8,000 years.
+The Aha Macav (now Federally designated as the Fort Mojave Indian Tribe) have managed the natural resources of their desert homeland for perhaps as long as 8,000 years.
 There is evidence to suggest that the ancestors of today’s Mojave people migrated into the mountains and valleys along the Colorado River soon after the last ice age.

 The Mojave’s were prosperous farmers and had already established village and trade routes when the Spaniards encountered them in the 1700s.
 The first white men to visit the area were these Spanish explorers who heard the name as “mo-HA-vey” and spelled it Mojave.
 On hearing the Spanish pronunciation, English speakers spelled it Mohave; thus the two spellings in use today.